top of page

 Xuanlin He

-「Back to the Future」 explores the intersection of ancient techniques and sustainable practices in textile arts.
-The project aims to infuse linen fabric with natural hues derived from tea, utilizing elm bark gel as a mordant.
+The project aims to infuse linen fabric with natural hues derived from tea, utilising elm bark gel as a mordant.
 This innovative approach also repurposes tea leaves, commonly regarded as food waste.
 My research focuses on the sustainable development of natural dyes, driven by the environmental harm caused by conventional chemical mordants, which release significant amounts of heavy metals into the environment.
 This led me to explore natural mordants and suitable dyeing materials and yarns to achieve a sustainable future for natural dyes.

 The work uses knitting to express, drawing inspiration from an Eastern musical instrument I discovered in a second-hand shop.
-The instrument's long string, divided by a stand, produces different sounds when plucked at both ends, symbolizing balance within imbalance.
+The instrument's long string, divided by a stand, produces different sounds when plucked at both ends, symbolising balance within imbalance.

 Project Gallery